Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 - The sewage water should be treated to make it safe for disposal into water bodies like rivers, lakes, etc.

-- Industrial waste should be avoided disposed of in rivers.
+- Industrial waste should be avoided and disposed of in rivers.

-- Reduce, reuse, and recycling of water should be our mantra.
+- Reduce, reusing, and recycling of water should be our mantra.

 - The recycling of water after treatment should be practiced to the maximum extent possible to do.

 |Some important facts and initiatives|